yurahuchok/task-processor/README.md

 ### Implementation Decisions
 - Exponential backoff strategy for failed tasks is achieved by changing the Visibility Timout of failed messages, using their current ApproximateReceiveCount value.
-- FIFO queue can be used to have deduplication by Task ID, but it's too much overhead for this use case IMO.
-So instead, opting for a simple queue and handling duplication only at the Consumer level.
-Therefore, Publisher always recieves a 201, regardless if ID is a duplicate.
+- Handling deduplication by Task ID only at the Consumer level.
+Publisher always recieves a 201, regardless if ID is a duplicate.
 - Concurrency and duplication issues are solved by a mutex mechanism using DynamoDB.

 ## Task Publishing API